 This is the more modern way of issuing fines.
-The police officers will usually have a small handheld PDA which connects to a thermal printer in the vehicle.
+The police officers will usually have a small handheld PDA that connects to a thermal printer in the vehicle.
 The PDA also allows the officers to run a check on your vehicle or NIE number and can tell very quickly whether you are the legal owner, whether the vehicle is insured and whether there are any outstanding fines etc.

-If the PDA is not available or there is no connectivity, a Guardia Civil officer may also issue you a fine using the old fashioned paper tickets, which are filled in manually by hand.
+If the PDA is not available or there is no connectivity, a Guardia Civil officer may also issue you a fine using the old-fashioned paper tickets, which are filled in manually by hand.